All That I Can Say

 "All That I Can Say" is a song by American recording artist Mary J. Blige.
 It was composed by fellow R&B singer Lauryn Hill, who also sang backing vocals, for Blige's fourth studio album, Mary (1999).
-Released as the album's lead single in June 1999 by MCA, it became a moderate commercial success in both the United States and United Kingdom, peaking at numbers forty-four and twenty-nine, respectively.
+Released as the album's lead single in June 1999 by MCA Records, it became a moderate commercial success in both the United States and United Kingdom, peaking at numbers forty-four and twenty-nine, respectively, while becoming a top ten hit on the R&B chart.
+The accompanying music video was directed by Noble Jones.

-The song won R&B/Soul or Rap Song of the Year at the 2000 Soul Train Lady of Soul Awards and earned Blige her sixth Grammy Award nomination for Best Female R&B Vocal Performance at the 42nd Grammy Awards.
-Blige performed the song live in addition to an impromptu appearance by Hill who performed a rap on the first incarnation of The Queen Latifah Show in September 1999.
+Blige performed the song live on the first incarnation of The Queen Latifah Show in September 1999, which featured an impromptu appearance by Hill who performed an original rap verse.
 She also performed the song on Top of the Pops.
+The song won R&B/Soul or Rap Song of the Year at the 2000 Soul Train Lady of Soul Awards.
+At the 42nd Grammy Awards, "All That I Can Say" earned Blige her sixth Grammy Award nomination for Best Female R&B Vocal Performance, while Hill was nominated for Best R&B Song for her contributions.

 Background

 "All That I Can Say" was written by singer Lauryn Hill and originally intended to be recorded by Whitney Houston for her fourth studio album My Love Is Your Love (1998).
-Due to timing issues, Houston was unable to her record vocals and the song was instead given to Mary J. Blige, who had started work on self-titled next album, while Hill eventually produced a rendition of Stevie Wonder's "I Was Made to Love Her" for Houston's album.
+Due to timing issues, Houston was unable to record her vocals and the song was instead given to Mary J. Blige, who had started work on self-titled next album, while Hill eventually produced a rendition of Stevie Wonder's "I Was Made to Love Her" for Houston's album.
 Blige found that "All That I Can Say" marked a rare occasion for her to enjoy a sisterly experience with someone other than her two blood sisters, telling Rap Pages in 1999: "She's a perfect example of how to just bond with your women.
 It's rare in the business, because there are a lot of women that I refuse to work with."